 It’s hard to think of another social or location-aware platform that’s better positioned than Life360 to serve as the hub of the connected home.
 The company has shown itself capable of attracting premium partners on the hardware and has assembled enough cash and investor good will to focus on building out its family-aware network free from near-term monetization pressure.

 Smartphone usage is at an all-time-high and still rising, while the connected home appears to be approaching a major inflection point in terms of awareness and adoption.
 There couldn’t be a better time for Life360 to realize it goal of becoming the connected family digital hub.
 The final question to be answered is, is that a business worth being in?

 - Life360The New Family Circle - 29 million users and counting

 Part location, part communication, all awesome.
 Life360 keeps millions of families connected, no matter what chaos life throws their way.

-Add your family to the app and do things like see where everyone is on a map, get help in an emergency, and group chat with your closest contacts.
+Add your family to the app and do things like see where everyone is on a map, receive alerts when your kids to get school safely, get help in an emergency, and group chat with your closest contacts.